Up in smoke: Kiwi cannabis firm in liquidation as founders battle

 He says he initially got involved because of the interesting opportunity it presented to research the medicinal benefits of cannabis.

-"I has always been where my interest lies."
+"This has always been where my interest lies."

 Smith vs Ogilvy